bochocki/slackrsheets/README.md

 To log somebody else's time, just use the `for` keyword:
 `/mini 0:39 for Brad`

+Keep in mind that **posting times are in ECB (East-Coast Bias)**, so if you're on the West Coast and you're posting a time late at night, you might need to post the time for *yesterday*.
+Which you can totally do.

 You can also log future or past days using a `+` or `-` tag.
+So, logging a time for yesterday would look like:
+`/mini 42 -1`

-So, logging a time for tomorrow would look like:
+and logging a time for tomorrow would look like:
 `/mini 42 +1`

-and logging a time for yesterday would look like:
-`/mini 42 -1`
+You can time travel any number of days in any direction, so be careful not to get lost.

 You can also overwrite times by including a `-ow` flag.
 To overwrite yesterday's time for example, you can use:
 `/mini 42 -1 -ow`